Published May 21, 2015

 Deferring is something you do before you begin your course.
 If you want to take a break partway through your course, it’s generally called ‘interrupting’ your studies.

 Deferring your course means that you’ve accepted the place offered, but you plan to take a break first.
-How long your break will be depends upon a number of factors, including the rules regarding deferring at your tertiary institution.
+How long your break will depend upon a number of factors, including the rules regarding deferring at your tertiary institution.

 You can usually defer your course for 12 months.
 Some institutions will let you defer for up to two years, while others will let you defer for a semester.
 In some cases, it may not be possible to defer.